polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 The [Polkadot network](https://polkadot.network/) is a [blockchain](#blockchain) that serves as the central hub of a heterogeneous blockchain network.
 It serves the role of the [relay chain](#relay-chain) and supports other chains—the [parachains](#parachain)—by providing shared infrastructure and security.

-## Proof of Finality

-Data that can be used to prove that a particular block is finalized.

-## Proof of Work

-A [consensus](#consensus) mechanism that deters attacks by requiring work on the part of network participants.
-For example, some proof-of-work systems require participants to use the [Ethash](#ethash) function to calculate a hash as a proof of completed work.

 ## Relay Chain

 The central hub in a heterogenous network of multiple blockchains.
 Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the other blockchains—the [parachains](#parachain)—in the network.
 In addition to providing [consensus](#consensus) capabilities, relay chains also allow parachains to communicate and exchange digital assets without needing to trust one another.

-## Remote Procedure Call (RPC)

-A mechanism for interacting with a computer program.
-Remote procedure calls enable developers to query the remote computer programs or invoke program logic with parameters they supply.
-Substrate nodes expose an RPC server on HTTP and WebSocket endpoints.

 ## Rococo